manifold-systems/manifold/docs/docs.md

 The path from the resource root determines the fully qualified name of the types derived from the GraphQL files.
 For example, GraphQL type definitions from file `src/main/resources/com/example/Movies.graphql` are accessible from Java interface `com.example.Movies` where `com.example` is the package and `Movies` is the top-level interface name.
-Type type definitions are inner classes defined inside `Movies`.
+Type definitions are inner classes defined inside the `Movies` interface.

 >You can provide any number of GraphQL resource files; all files form a collective GraphQL type domain.
 This means you can organize schema types in separate files and also separate queries and mutations from schema definitions.